-We found a report by BCG (Boston Consulting Group) which concluded that traffic congestion costs 4 Indian cities 1.45 lakh crore every year.
+We found a report by BCG (Boston Consulting Group) which concluded that road congestion costs 4 Indian cities 1.45 lakh crore every year.
 No points for guessing which cities those are.
-Kolkata leads the pack with the worst congestion in the country, followed by (no surprise) Bengaluru, then Delhi and finally Mumbai.
+Kolkata leads the pack with the worst congestion in the country, followed by (no surprise) Bengaluru, then Delhi, and finally Mumbai.
 The study further stated that during peak hours, 7-9 AM & 6-8 PM, commuters were likely to spend one-and-a-half times longer on the road, than non-peak hours.

 The New Identity

 What’s most unfortunate is that traffic and road congestion is now what Bengaluru has come to be associated with.
 There’s no sugar coating it.
 Not ‘Garden City’ ‘Pub Capital’ or even ‘ Silicon Valley’.
 It’s ‘Traffic Capital’, and it’s likely to stick, unless things seriously change around here.

 The unprecedented rise in traffic can be attributed to the city’s growing ambitions, limited infrastructure and staggering vehicle ownership statistics in the city.
 You must have seen reports about how over 1750 new vehicles are added to the roads every day, and how the vehicular population has far surpassed 80 lakhs.